Updated July 2026

 In Australia, management of asbestos in soil is governed by strict regulations and guidelines set forth by regulatory authorities.
 These measures are crucial for safeguarding public health and environmental integrity.

-More specifically, The Government of Western Australia, Department of Health, has established a comprehensive Guideline for the Assessment, Remediation and Management of Asbestos Contaminated Sites.
-This addresses the risks associated with asbestos contamination in soil and the affected land.
-Adherence to these guidelines is essential for individuals and organisations involved in activities that may impact soil quality, ensuring proper handling, remediation, and disposal of asbestos-contaminated soil to mitigate risks to both human health and the environment.
+Adherence to these guidelines is essential for individuals and organisations involved in activities that may affect soil quality, ensuring the proper handling, remediation, and disposal of asbestos-contaminated soil to mitigate risks to human health and the environment.

 Note that these guidelines are to be used in conjunction with*:

-- National Environment Protection Council, 1999, National Environment Protection (Assessment of Site Contamination) Measure, Environment Australia: Canberra http://www.nepc.gov.au/nepms/assessment-site-contamination
+- National Environment Protection Council, 1999.
+[Amended (Varied): 11 April 2013].
+National Environment Protection (Assessment of Site Contamination) Measure, 1999.
+Environment Australia: Canberra. http://www.nepc.gov.au/nepms/assessment-site-contamination

-* As of June 2024.
+* As of July 2026.

 Remediation techniques for asbestos-contaminated soil